Quantifying and Inducing Shape Bias in CNNs via Max-Pool Dilation: Experiments

-Conversely, for datasets predicted as texture-dominant (low L0-SSIM), the trend reversed.
-On \textit{DTD} (0.709), performance was nearly identical (+0.2 pp).
-However, on \textit{Dogs} (0.699), the texture-biased T-Model outperformed the $S_{\text{conv}}$-Model by a substantial 26.5 pp.
+In contrast, for datasets identified as texture-dominant (low L0-SSIM), this trend weakened or reversed.
+On \textit{DTD} (0.709), the performance difference was marginal (+0.2 pp), whereas on \textit{Stanford Dogs} (0.699), the texture-biased T-Model outperformed the $S_{\text{conv}}$-Model by a substantial margin of 26.5 pp.

-These findings confirm that the L0-SSIM metric effectively captures dataset characteristics and serves as a reliable indicator for selecting a model with the appropriate bias.
+Overall, these results demonstrate that the proposed L0-SSIM metric effectively captures dataset-level characteristics and provides a reliable criterion for selecting models with an appropriate inductive bias.